 Is Fiverr Safe for Sellers?

-If someone sends an unsolicited file out of the blue, don’t open it.
+Don’t open it if someone sends an unsolicited file out of the blue.
 While Fiverr has screened uploads for viruses for a few years now, be careful.

 Before ordering a high-priced gig, check out the seller’s profile.
 Do they have a profile picture?
 What are their reviews like?
 If someone has recently joined Fiverr and has a string of glowing 5-star reviews, that could indicate they are either really good – or maybe their friends and family are writing those reviews.